Bayes Factor Group Sequential Designs: Discussion

 To conclude, many sequential Bayes factor designs can be planned as rapidly and reliably as classical group sequential designs.
 Our accompanying R package \texttt{bfpwr} implements these methods and offers experimenters a practical tool for designing efficient and informative studies.

-\section{Acknowledgments}
+\subsection{Acknowledgments}

 We thank Wong Tsz Keung, Riko Kelter, and František Bartoš for valuable comments on drafts of the manuscript.
 We thank Torsten Hothorn for help with calculating multivariate normal probabilities with \texttt{mvtnorm::lpmvnorm}.
 We thank Tony Pourmohamad for pointing us to the data from the rat experiment.
 The acknowledgment of these individuals does not imply their endorsement of the paper.
+We used Claude \citep{Claude2026} for language and grammar checking and for reviewing and debugging R code during manuscript preparation.
+We reviewed, revised, and approved all AI-assisted content and take full responsibility for the final manuscript.

-\section{Conflict of interest}
+\subsection{Conflict of interest}

 We declare no conflict of interest.